Determining the impact of anthropometric factors on rock climbing performance

 AUTHOR: R. T. Mitchell | Year: 2017

-SUMMARY/RESULTS: The authors collected data and had 14 recreational climbers climb three different rock walls (easy, medium, hard) which were measured for average distance achieved and total attempts made and then correlated to data (age, height, weight, % fat, BMI) as well as tests for push-up, sit-up, pull-up, vertical jump ability and sit/reach ability.
-While BMI was the best predictor of climbing, this analysis shows that different attributes matter differently based on the difficulty of the wall.
+SUMMARY/RESULTS: The authors collected anthropometric information and had 14 recreational climbers climb three different rock walls (easy, medium, hard) which were measured for average distance achieved and total attempts made and then correlated to anthropometric data (age, height, weight, % fat, BMI) as well as tests for push-up, sit-up, pull-up, vertical jump ability and sit/reach ability.
+While BMI was the best predictor of climbing, this analysis shows that different attributes mattered differently based on the difficulty of the wall.
 While the easy wall was considered too easy to draw conclusions, the medium wall was associated with general fitness like vertical jump, percent fat, and age, but with the hard wall, age was the most significant factor.

 REFERENCE: MSU Graduate Theses.
 2970.
 2017